-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The diagnosis may be made in a person who has had certain symptoms every day for at least two weeks.
+The diagnosis may be made in a person who has had certain symptoms every day for at least 2 weeks.

 More tests may be done to rule out other causes of depression, such as thyroid problems.

-- Counseling alone or with a support group
+- Counseling—may be one on one session or with a support group.

 People at risk for PDD should talk to their doctors about counseling methods that may help.